Jalmaro Calvin

 Jalmaro Tyreese Calvin (born 30 June 2003) is a Jamaican footballer who plays as a winger or striker for club St Mirren.
+Born in Jamaica, he represented Antigua and Barbuda before switching back to his native Jamaica.

 Club career

 In 2023, Calvin signed for Jamaican side Cavalier.
 He was regarded as one of the club's most important players.
 He helped the club win the league.

 On 22 July 2025, Calvin signed for Scottish Premiership club St Mirren on an initial two-year deal.